ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/benchmarks.md

 >
 > A solution is in the pipeline for this, which will be implemented once we've implemented another
 > compiler that's based entirely on reflection and late-bound delegates instead of dynamically
 > constructed expression trees.
-When this is done, the performance of child containers will
+When this is done and merged with the current expression-tree
-> improve drastically.
+> based compiler, the performance of child containers will improve drastically.

 ![][09-Child-Container]